Frequently Asked

 You can learn more about Kessler Syndrome in this video.

-With the SpaceComputer Proof-of-Location entropy protocal, we can assign constantly-in-orbit satellites with the task of verifying the location of a particular device on Earth.
+SpaceComputer's Proof of Location (PoL) entropy protocol makes physical location scarce, time-bound, and non-shareable.
+We can assign the task of verifying the location of a particular device on Earth to constantly-in-orbit satellites.